haimskira/django_with_login/README.md

 ### Usage
 Navigate to login.html file
-Log in with your credentials (or register for a new account - in feature requste) Once logged in, you can view a list of students, add new students, update existing students, or delete students from the database
+Log in with your credentials or register for a new account Once logged in, you can view a list of students, add new students, update existing students, or delete students from the database

 ### Dependencies